sowmilydutta/Melanoma_CNN/README.md

 **In essence, the model is learning well on the training data but is starting to show signs of overfitting.
 Further steps like regularization or early stopping might be needed to improve generalization.**

 ## Model Evaluation
-Absolutely, let's break down a model evaluation based on the graphs provided:

-**Model Evaluation:**

 **1. Training Performance:**